rust-gamedev/rust-gamedev.github.io/content/news/028/index.md

 [![youtube preview: modelling tree's branches using ball as a cursor](solid-editor.jpg)][solid-video] _A [demo video][solid-video] of using the editor_

-[Solid Editor][solid] is [Solid Engine][solid-engine]'s custom built voxel graphics editor.
-It is designed to be a key part of the engine's asset pipeline, enabling creation of game-ready voxel graphics assets.
+[Solid Editor][solid] is [Solid Engine][solid-engine]'s custom-built voxel graphics editor.
+It is designed to be a key part of the engine's asset pipeline, enabling the creation of game-ready voxel graphics assets.
 Since the engine part is pretty far from being done, the author decided to release this editor as a standalone application.